feynon/carlosbecker.com/content/posts/supply-chain-goreleaser-go-mod-proxy.md

 # same output as before
 ```

-So, while it prevents the attacker from changing the target binary itself, they could still change de dependencies, rendering the idea of this post pretty much useless.
+So, while it prevents the attacker from changing the target code, they could still change de dependencies, which **renders the idea of this post pretty much useless**.